apereo/cas/docs/cas-server-documentation/ticketing/Couchbase-Ticket-Registry.md

 Couchbase integration is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-couchbase-ticket-registry" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-couchbase-ticket-registry" %}

 [Couchbase](http://www.couchbase.com) is a highly available, open source NoSQL database server based on [Erlang/OTP](http://www.erlang.org) and its mnesia database.
 The intention of this